 SoLAR aims to demonstrate how to maximize the use of fluctuating renewable energies in a decentralized energy system in a particularly simple, generally accepted and economical way.
 This demonstration project will show under real conditions how renewable energy shares can be highly increased and carbon reduction reduced at a district level, by implementing a modular and scalable energy management under real-life conditions.

-The pilot site in Allensbach, Germany, comprises a residential real estate energy system of 10 buildings, coupling heat and power vectors (HP, CHP, thermal storages, batteries, PV).
+The pilot site in Allensbach, Germany, comprises a residential real estate energy system of 10 buildings, coupling heat and power vectors (heat pumps, cogeneration, thermal storages, batteries, solar photovoltaics).

-In Phase 1, EIFER has developed a virtual demonstrator of the 22-dwelling pilot site that has shown successfully the feasibility of decentralised energy management.
+EIFER has developed a virtual demonstrator of the 25-dwelling pilot site that has shown successfully the feasibility of decentralized energy management systems.
 This virtual demonstrator is a highly realistic simulation of the real pilot, making use of latest modelling techniques such as agent-based and multi-method approaches.

-The current use case of the energy management system has achieved to maximise self-consumption of the site by 13%, making best use of local produced energy; a peak reduction up to 36% alleviating the distribution grid; and a cost reduction of 2-5ct/kWh allowing the end consumer to benefit from advantageous tariffs.
+The current use case of the energy management system has achieved to maximise self-consumption of the site from 50% to 80%, making best use of local produced energy; a peak reduction up to 36% alleviating the distribution grid; and a cost reduction of 2-5ct/kWh allowing the end consumer to benefit from advantageous tariffs.

-In Phase 2, the real demonstration is being carried out and verifying the concept under operational conditions (2019-2021).
-The virtual demonstrator is connected to allow for a continuous optimization of the system.
+Currently, the real demonstration is being carried out and verifying the concept under operational conditions.
+For this purpose, the project was extended and will carry out monitoring and evaluation until 2022.
+The virtual demonstrator continues working as a Digital Twin to allow for an ongoing optimization of the system.